-In this short video we provide a brief introduction to bankruptcy.
-As always, one should seek the advice of a competent professional to discuss a specific situation, and how it fits in with the framework of relief made available by the law.
+In this short video, we provide a brief introduction to bankruptcy.
+As always, one should seek the advice of a competent San Diego bankruptcy attorney to discuss a specific situation, and how it fits in with the framework of relief made available by the law.
 It's almost never the case advice one receives from co-workers, friends, or family members is useful, as they probably don't know or understand a complete set of circumstances, and most likely don't have an adequate grasp of the law.
 Allow our team at Debt Relief Legal Clinic to help you.

 Good morning, Dan Wiedecker here, staff attorney at Debt Relief Legal Clinic.